Search This Blog

 My first realization was that bolting the jig into the TOP of the frame members would be far easier than bolting into the inner side of them.
 I made a few small prototype angle clamping jigs to prove my assumption, and they are indeed easy and quick to install.

 Using the front rail (rather than both side rails) to clamp the fixture to was my second "aha!" moment.
-The front rail is always parallel to the gantry, so using it would eliminate any need to "square" this fixture when installing it.
+The front rail is always parallel to the gantry, so using it would eliminate any need to square up this fixture when installing it.

 Setting and holding the jig at the desired angle was the third challenge.
 Locking the fixture angle needed to be quick and accessible.
 To measure the fixture angle we use a magnetic digital angle gauge attached to a metal bracket that hangs on the fixture.
 Locking bolts hold the bar securely in position once the angle is shown on the gauge.